CDCgov/dais-ribosome/README.md

+The DAIS **ribosome** compartmentalizes the original translation engine developed for our protein analytics database.
+Currently there is only support for INFLUENZA, but some seeds for extensibility have been planted throughout the code.
+I provide a brief outline of the algorithm:
+1. If necessary, classify the nucleotide gene segment into its influenza type, segment, and subtype.
+I call this the compound type or `C_type`.
+2. Align said segments (via [SSW](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0082138)) to the corresponding reference sequence(s) and pick the best alignment.
+3. There can be more than one reference reading frame per C_type, so complete step 2 for each `reference_id`.
+Data with no reference is held-aside and added in later.
+4. Fix alignment ends that have been chopped (due to local alignment disagreement).
+5. Create protein product CDS using an internal specification.
+5. Correct product alignment so that indels occur within frame only, then tabularize and create `cds_id`.
+6. Amend insertion tables to use protein coordinates and translate.
+7. Translate CDS to amino acids, calculating the `variant_hash` as well.
+8. Create coordinate mapping between CDS and AA
+9. Combine AA, CDS, and coordinate tabular data; output with insertion data from step 6.

+***

+**Input** can be one of the four formats.

+1. Unannotated Fasta (ID only)
+>\>223550<br />ATGAAGGCAATAATTGTACTACTCATGGTAGTAACATCCAATGCA
+2. Annotated Fasta (ID and compound type)
+>\>223550|B_HA<br />ATGAAGGCAATAATTGTACTACTCATGGTAGTAACATCCAATGCA
+3. Unannotated tab-delimited (ID only)
+>223550 *\<tab\>* ATGAAGGCAATAATTGTACTACTCATGGTAGTAACATCCAATGCA
+4. Annotated tab-delimited (ID and compound type)
+>223550 *\<tab\>* B_HA *\<tab\>* ATGAAGGCAATAATTGTACTACTCATGGTAGTAACATCCAATGCA

+***

-The output for the `dais-ribosome` consists of two tab-delimited files.
+**Output** for the `dais-ribosome` consists of two tab-delimited files.
 One with `.ins` for insertions and `.seq` for sequence related data.

-The insertion file example:<br />
+An insertion file output example:<br />

 | ID | C_type | Ref_ID | Protein | Site | Codon | Residue |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ |